This is a staging website to review Bioland 2 and migrations

 German Centre for Integrative Biodiversity Research (iDiv)

-Projections from the GLOBIO model from 1900-2050 using LUH2 and SSPs-RCPs, done in the BES-SIM inter-model comparison for IPBES.
+Projections from the PREDICTS model from 1900-2050 using LUH2 and SSPs-RCPs, done in the BES-SIM inter-model comparison for IPBES.